-Per Share Without Over-Allotment With Over-Allotment
+Per Share Total Without Over-Allotment Total With Over-Allotment

 Price to public

 Underwriting discount

 Proceeds to us, before expenses

-We estimate that the total expenses of the offering, excluding the underwriting discount, will be approximately \$870,000 and are payable by us.
-We have agreed to reimburse the underwriters for certain actual out-of-pocket expenses in excess of \$100,000 incurred by the underwriters on our behalf in connection with the offering if the offering is consummated and for all such out-of-pocket expenses incurred by the underwriters on our behalf in connection with the offering if the offering is not consummated.
+We estimate that the total expenses of the offering, excluding the underwriting discount, will be approximately \$[•] million and are payable by us.
+We have agreed to reimburse the underwriters for certain actual out-of-pocket expenses in excess of \$100,000 incurred by the underwriters on our behalf in connection with the offering if the offering is consummated and for all such out-of-pocket expenses incurred by the underwriters on our behalf in connection with the offering if the offering if the offering if the offering is not consummated.